-Among the fertilizer sources and concentrations, the pod length of black gram was found to be significantly greater (4.94 cm) and (5.13 cm) with application of PSAP (s2) and 0.4 concentrations (c3) respectively are presented in Table 2.
-The treatments were significantly increased by 28.40 % compared to control (KAU POP) with respect to pod length of black gram.
-Yield traits, including the number of pods per plant, pod length, pod weight and number of seeds per pod were significantly increased with the combined application of phosphorus and potassium fertilizers (Yadav et al., 2017).
-Phosphorus provides the energy needed for pod elongation, while potassium improves nutrient transport and cell expansion.
+In fertilizer sources and concentrations, the pod length of black gram was found to be significantly greater (4.94 cm) and (5.13 cm) with application of PSAP (s_2) and 0.4 concentrations (c_3), respectively are presented in Table 2.
+The treatments were significantly increased on an average by 28.40 per cent compared to control (KAU POP) with respect to pod length of black gram.
+This might be due to phosphorus provides the energy needed for pod elongation, while potassium improves nutrient transport and cell expansion.
 The combined application of these nutrients often results in greater pod length.
+Similar results were found with Yadav et al. (2017) yield traits viz., number of pods per plant, pod length, pod weight and number of seeds per pod were significantly increased with the combined application of phosphorus and potassium fertilizers.